The Neophyte Slave

-More posts from this category: Word of god?Interpreting bible passages (Mathew 16:28 and Mark 9:1)
+More posts from this category: Nine nations abolishing religion?Interpreting bible passages (Mathew 16:28 and Mark 9:1)

 Yeah, our current humanistic morality, not the morality of the Old Testament I hope.
 Besides, religion never stopped people from carrying on with their primitive instincts.
 When wars start each side simply prays to god for the victory.
 Especially with Christianity, when all sinners have to do is ask for forgiveness and they're allowed in heaven again.